A Business Income Loss Scenario

 The Importance of Business Income Coverage

-Steve’s flower business spends most of its gross income on supplies (flowers, vases, ribbons etc.), rent, payroll, and utilities.
-Steve’s gross income is about $600 per day.
-He spends an average of $400 per day for rent, utilities, payroll, flowers and other business necessities.
-The shop earns a pretax profit of $200 per day, which is acceptable to Steve.
-Steve has insured his shop under a commercial property policy.
-The policy does not include business income or extra expense coverage.
+Bill's bakery business spends most of its gross income on supplies (flour and other ingredients, paper bags, cardboard boxes, napkins etc.), rent, payroll, and utilities.
+The bakery's gross income is about $800 per day.
+He spends an average of $500 per day for supplies, rent, utilities, payroll, and other business necessities.
+The shop earns a pretax profit of $300 per day.
+Bill has insured his shop under a commercial property policy.
+The policy does not include business income or extra expense coverages.

-One day, a tornado blows through town, damaging Steve's shop severely.
-The building is now unusable.
-The refrigerators are gone.
-The interior of the shop has been damaged and all of the flowers have been destroyed.
-Steve submits a claim to his property insurer.
+The shopping center owner quickly hires a roofing contractor to repair the roof.
+Meanwhile, Bill submits a claim to his property insurer.
 A few days later, an insurance adjuster appears to inspect the damage.
-The adjuster refers Steve to a contractor who can do the repairs.
-He then issues a check so that Steve can replace the lost refrigerators.
+The adjuster refers Bill to a contractor who can repair the interior of the bakery.
+He then issues a check so that Bill can begin replacing the lost equipment.

-When Steve contacts his equipment supplier, he learns that refrigerators are hard to come by due to the storm.
-His supplier will deliver new equipment, but it won't arrive for two weeks.
-He hears more bad news from the contractor.
-The contractor cannot begin work on Steve's shop for three weeks.
-The repairs will take a week.
-Steve’s shop could be shut down for a month.
+When Bill contacts his equipment supplier he learns that the convection ovens he needs are in short supply due to the storm.
+His new ovens won't arrive for at least a month.
+What's more, the contractor has been inundated with requests for repairs and cannot begin work on Steve's shop for five weeks.
+The repairs will take two weeks.
+Steve’s shop could be shut down for two months.

 Business Income Coverage

-Note that some business income forms include a type of deductible called a waiting period.
+Note that business income insurance may include a type of deductible called a waiting period.
 A typical waiting period is 72 hours.
-A 3-day waiting period would reduce Steve's business income loss payment by approximately $1,500.
+A 3-day waiting period would reduce Bill's business income loss payment by approximately $1,950.

 Extra Expense Coverage

-If Steve had purchased extra expense coverage, the costs he incurred to operate his business at the temporary location would have been covered.
+If Bill had purchased extra expense coverage, the costs he incurred to operate his business at the temporary location would have been covered.
 His insurance would have covered the following:

-- Cost to move to the temporary location, as well as the cost to move back to his permanent location after repairs have been completed
+- Cost of moving to the temporary location plus the cost of moving back to his permanent location after repairs have been completed

-- Cost of supplies needed to operate the business at the temporary location
+- Cost of expediting the supplies to the temporary location

 Article edited by Marianne Bonner